III. B North - East Region

 http://www.guide-bulgaria.com/NE/varna/vetrino

 Down toward Provadia.
-The most pleasant road segment.
-Next photos are the countryside from Vetrino to Provadia.
-There is a nice water spring just before the long descending after Vetrino.
+A very pleasant road segment to pedal.
+Next photos are of the countryside Vetrino to Provadia.
+After Vetrino there is a nice spring.

-Provadia is a scenic place, it is placed in a not deep canyon along Provadiiska River.
-Overnight accommodation in Provadia is available, although in the touristy season some problems can appear.
+Provadia is a scenic place.
+It is located in a canyon along Provadiiska River.
+Overnight accommodations in Provadia are available, although in the touristy season reservations might be needed.

 Information for Provadia and its fortress "Ovech" on the plateau over the town: